tatianegercina/FinTech/02-Homework/06-PyViz/Instructions/README.md

 #### Average Sales Price Per Year

-In this section, you want to determine the average sales price per year to better understand the sales price of the rental property over time.
-For example, a customer will want to know if they should expect an increase or decrease in the property value over time so they can determine how long to hold the rental property.
+In this section, you need to determine the average sales price per year to better understand the sales price of the rental property over time.
+For example, a customer will want to know if they should expect an increase or decrease in the property value over time so they can determine how long to hold onto the rental property.
 You will visualize the average (mean) `sales_price_sqr_foot` and visualize it as a bar chart.

 1. Calculate the mean `gross` for each year.
 2. Visualize the mean gross rent per year as a line chart.

   ![average-sales.png](Images/average-sales.png)

-#### Average Prices By Neighborhood
+#### Average Prices By Neighbourhood

-In this section, you want to compare the average prices by neighborhood.
+In this section, you need to compare the average prices by neighbourhood.

-1. Group the data by year and by neighborhood and calculate the average (mean) `sales_price_sqr_foot`.
+1. Group the data by year and neighbourhood and calculate the average (mean) `sales_price_sqr_foot`.
-2. Visualize the mean `sales_price_sqr_foot` per year with the neighborhood as a dropdown selector.
-Hint: Use hvplot to obtain the interactive dropdown selector for the neighborhood.
+2. Visualize the mean `sales_price_sqr_foot` per year with the neighbourhood as a dropdown selector.
+Hint: Use hvplot to obtain the interactive dropdown selector for the neighbourhood.

   ![avg-price-neighborhood.png](Images/avg-price-neighborhood.png)

-#### Top 10 Most Expensive Neighborhoods
+#### Top 10 Most Expensive Neighbourhoods

-In this section, you want to figure out which neighborhoods are the most expensive.
-You will need to calculate the mean sale price for each neighborhood and then sort the values to obtain the top 10 most expensive neighborhoods on average.
+In this section, you want to figure out which neighbourhoods are most expensive.
+You will need to calculate the mean sale price for each neighbourhood, and then sort the values to obtain the top 10 most expensive neighbourhoods on average.
 Plot the results as a bar chart.

   ![top-10-expensive-neighborhoods.png](Images/top-10-expensive-neighborhoods.png)

 #### Parallel Coordinates and Parallel Categories Analysis

-In this section, you will use plotly express to create parallel coordinates and parallel categories visualizations so that investors can interactively filter and explore various factors related to the sales price of the neighborhoods.
+In this section, you will use plotly express to create parallel coordinates and parallel categories visualizations so that investors can interactively filter and explore various factors related to the sales price of the neighbourhoods.

-Using the DataFrame of Average values per neighborhood (calculated above), create the following visualizations:
+Using the DataFrame of Average values per neighbourhood (calculated above), create the following visualizations:

 1. Create a Parallel Coordinates Plot